There are a few words from Sedona’s first single off Rearview Angel, “Crying On My Own,” that have been bouncing around my head for weeks on end.

 The EP’s opener “Paper Moon” sets the scene for dramatic vulnerability, ultimately disarming me upon first listen.
 The rest of the EP deftly moves me between the copious tears I mentioned earlier, in “Crying On My Own,” and the dreamy comedy of songs like “No Reply From Hollywood.”
-Moving into “Far Away,” I feel briefly at rest, lulled in a dreamy canopy of singer Rachel Stewart’s creation.
+Moving into “Far Away,” I feel briefly at rest, lulled in a dreamy canopy of singer Sedona’s creation.
 I’m dreaming of possibilities that seem so reasonable and yet too far.
-While I remain functionally stuck in place due to the public health crisis, I can’t help but join Stewart in envisioning the possibilities for futures I could grab onto if they just didn’t feel so far away.
+While I remain functionally stuck in place due to the public health crisis, I can’t help but join Sedona in envisioning the possibilities for futures I could grab onto if they just didn’t feel so far away.

-While “Far Away” feels fantastical, “Leaving The Chapel” brings me right back to reality as Stewart repeats: “How does it feel?”
+While “Far Away” feels fantastical, “Leaving The Chapel” brings me right back to reality as Sedona repeats: “How does it feel?”
 In this case, everything feels haunting, decisive, and gorgeous – it feels like an escape.
 I feel like I’m running from the life that’s been planned for me, with no safety net, but with a sense of consequence and liberation unlike any other.
 And if there’s any track built to follow that up, it’s “Soft Machine,” whose measured puissance channels my sense of freedom into a sense of purpose.

 “In this case, everything feels haunting, decisive, and gorgeous – it feels like an escape.”